AbdoulRahimBarry/ansible-google_containers_resistry/roles/role-aphex/README.md

 Role Name: role-aphex
 =========

-This role dd premet to build a docker image and push it in google containers resistry.
+This role premet to build a docker image and push it in google containers resistry.

 Requirements
 ------------